MOLLY O'DONNELL JORDEN

 John G. Waite Associates, Architects (JGWA) is a leading firm in the field of architectural preservation.
 Grounded in comprehensive research, JGWA has executed the preservation, restoration, adaptive reuse, and Historic Structures Reports of some of the nation's most significant landmarks including the Statue of Liberty National Monument, Thomas Jefferson's campus at the University of Virginia, the Baltimore Basilica of the Assumption, Cincinnati Union Terminal, and the Biltmore Estate.
 Among the firm's awards for work in architecture and preservation are the Richard H. Driehaus Foundation National Preservation Award, AIA National Honor Award for Architectural Design, Traditional Building Magazine's Palladio Award, and the Marble Institute of America's Best Use of Carrara Marble in North America.

-With JGWA, Molly has significantly accelerated her career in preservation by constantly undertaking new responsibilities and stepping up to fill the roles of her predecessors with the support of experienced leadership.
-In her current work, Molly has taken on the responsibilities of Project Architect for the restoration of the New York State Capitol Eastern Approach, executes Construction Administration for Albany City Hall and Amsterdam Free Library, acts as Project Manager for the Georgi on the Battenkill Museum and Bancroft Library, and provides rendering services for office projects that call for enhanced visual interpretation.
+With JGWA, Molly has significantly accelerated her career in architecture and preservation by constantly undertaking new duties and stepping up to fill the roles of her predecessors with the support of experienced leadership.
+In her current work, Molly has assumed the responsibilities of Project Architect for the restoration of the New York State Capitol Eastern Approach, executes Construction Administration for Amsterdam Free Library and H. H. Richardson's Albany City Hall, acts as Project Manager for the Georgi on the Battenkill Museum and Bancroft Public Library.
+Additionally, Molly researches, writes, and edits Conditions Assessments and Historic Structure Reports and provides in-house rendering services for office projects that call for enhanced visual interpretation.
+These projects have included Missouri State Penitentiary, the Biltmore Estate, Princeton Battlefield State Park, Creek Meeting House, Roslyn Grist Mill, Manchester Round House, and Cincinnati Union Terminal.

 The New York State Capitol Eastern Approach

-The New York State Capitol is a National Historic Landmark with contributions by the architects Thomas Fuller, Leopold Eidlitz, H.H.
+The New York State Capitol is a National Historic Landmark with contributions by the architects Thomas Fuller, Frederick Law Olmsted, Leopold Eidlitz, H.H.
 Richardson, and Isaac Perry.
 The eastern elevation features an elaborate multi-story monumental stair constructed of unreinforced brick and granite masonry with sophisticated geometry and ornate carving.

 Years of neglect, settlement, and insensitive repairs have destabilized the historic site feature.
 JGWA is responsible for measuring the structure by hand and laser scanning, modeling the complex form in Revit, and producing construction documents for the complete disassembly and restoration of the iconic entry to the state's capitol.
 Molly has been involved in every step of that process while working closely with the Project Manager to coordinate and execute project decisions and submissions between the client and the design team.
 Additionally, she has prepared drawings digitally and by hand for presentation to the Governor of New York.